 The resolution is a measurement of the sharpness and clarity of an image.
 It is mainly dependent on the display device (e.g. TV, computer screen, etc.).

-In most cases 720p @60Hz will be more than enough, but smaller resolutions might be more fitting for older or atypical screens.
+In most cases, 720p @60Hz will be more than enough, but smaller or different resolutions might be more fitting for older or atypical screens.

 Higher resolutions need more processing power from the Raspberry Pi, so setting the correct resolution is important for speed too.